Travelling with children

 - Japanese encephalitis

-If you are travelling to an area with measles, the MMR (measles, mumps, and rubella) vaccine, which is given in Canada at 12 months of age, can be given to infants as young as 6 months of age.
+When travelling to an area with measles, infants can receive the MMR (measles, mumps, and rubella) vaccine at as young as 6 months of age.
+Infants usually receive this vaccine at 12 months of age in Canada.

-Carry a record of your child’s immunizations.
-Contact your doctor, travel clinic, or public health nurse, about the risk of infection while travelling.
+Infants and young children should not receive some vaccines.
+Contact your doctor, travel clinic, or public health nurse about which vaccines your child needs and the risk of infection while travelling.

 How can I prevent illness?